OpenACMv2: An Accuracy-Constrained Co-Optimization Framework for Approximate DCiM

-Despite these advantages, designing a DCiM processing engine (PE) that meets an explicit accuracy budget while optimizing PPA remains highly challenging.
-Multipliers dominate both computational error and energy in ADCiM PEs.
-Decades of work propose diverse approximate 4--2 compressors and multipliers with varied error/PPA profiles~\cite{momeni2014design,yang2015approximate,akbari2017dual,ha2017multipliers,strollo2020comparison,kong2021design}; Kim and Del~Barrio~\cite{KIM2024104364} show that combining two complementary compressors can reduce bias, but still in a restricted setting.
+Despite these advantages, designing a DCiM processing engine (PE) that meets explicit accuracy budgets while optimizing PPA remains highly challenging.
+Multipliers dominate both computational error and energy in DCiM PEs.
+Decades of work propose diverse approximate 4--2 compressors and multipliers with varied error/PPA profiles~\cite{momeni2014design,yang2015approximate,akbari2017dual,ha2017multipliers,strollo2020comparison,kong2021design}; Kim and Del~Barrio~\cite{KIM2024104364} show that combining complementary compressors can reduce bias, but only in restricted settings.